 Students wishing to major in Finance begin by taking the two Finance core classes, FNCE 611, Corporate Finance and FNCE 613, Macroeconomics and the Global Economic Environment.
 These courses provide an overview of the key role of finance in core business strategies and an understanding of the broad macro environment for business decisions.
 Beyond the required courses, students may choose from many electives to structure a program of study to match their interests and career objectives.
 The Finance Department urges prospective majors to satisfy the core corporate finance requirement as soon as possible because it is a prerequisite for all upper-level courses in Finance.

 CORE COURSE REQUIREMENTS

-Please note that
+Please note that:

-- Courses offered in other departments cannot be counted towards the Finance major unless they have been cross listed with the Finance Department and bear a Finance Department course number.
-No course from a study abroad program will count toward your major requirements
+- Courses offered in other departments will count toward the Finance major only if they are cross listed by the Finance Department and bear a FNCE prefix.

 Stacy Franks – firstname.lastname@example.org